eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 Closing my Client
 ^^^^^^^^^^^^^^^^^

-You need to free all the Client State resources with a call to free client state.
+You need to free all the Client State resources with a call to free Client state.

 .. code-block:: C